ilrt/bricolage/README.md

 Bricolage
 ---------

-EAD Linked Data management and publishing.
+Encoded Archival Description (EAD) Linked Data management and publishing.

 Software output of the 2012 JISC-funded Bricolage project, undertaken by the University of Bristol. http://bricolage.ilrt.bris.ac.uk/